 Observers may also request some level of flexibility on the start time of their observations.
-Such flexibility allows the schedule solver algorithm to shift visits during the optimisation process to improve the filling factors of the overall schedule and therefore to schedule more observations.
-Such a flexibility comes at a prize though: for visits requesting scheduling flexibility, especially those shorter than 3 orbits, the effective observing efficiency may end up to be lower than the requested value, sometimes by up to ~15%.
+Such flexibility allows the schedule solver algorithm to shift visits during the optimisation process to improve the filling factors of the overall schedule and, therefore, to schedule more observations.
+However, such flexibility comes at a price: for visits requesting scheduling flexibility, particularly those shorter than 3 orbits, the effective observing efficiency may end up being lower than the requested value, sometimes by up to ~15%.
 This may happen under special circumstances, typically when the schedule solver algorithm adjusts the visit start time to optimise the overall schedule, which may result in a visit being shifted toward the SAA, Earth occultations or straylight regions.